-Short-term securities 4.88%Money market investments 4.88%Capital Group Central Cash Fund 4.08% ^(b)
+Short-term securities 5.16%Money market investments 5.16%Capital Group Central Cash Fund 4.08% ^(c)

-^(a) Security did not produce income during the last 12 months.^(b) Rate represents the seven-day yield at 10/31/2025.^(c) Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended.Key to abbreviation(s)
+^(a) Security did not produce income during the last 12 months.^(b) All or a portion of this security was on loan.
+Refer to Note 5 for more information on securities lending.^(c) Rate represents the seven-day yield at 10/31/2025.^(d) Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended.^(e) Security purchased with cash collateral from securities on loan.
+Refer to Note 5 for more information on securities lending.Key to abbreviation(s)